This article describes how delta migration works.

 If a target mailbox is emptied, already migrated items are not pushed again because the list of migrated items is maintained in the Cloudiway cache.

-Therefore, if you need to remigrate entirely the mailbox, you would need to use a new Cloudiway license, to delete the user from the Cloudiway user list and recreate it.
+Therefore, if you need to remigrate an entire mailbox, you would need to use a new Cloudiway license, delete the user from the Cloudiway user list and recreate it.
 This will be considered a new user and this will also consume a new Cloudiway license.